anbaphish/Pytalk/README.md

 [] Setup GUI to allow a user to add stuff

-[] Universal formatting to allow custom wordlists and sentences
+[X] Easy to add formatting for wordlists

 [] Set up app version so people can practice on phone